Hey, Snickerdoodle!

 Make the Brownies

-STEP 1: Heat the oven to 350°F. Line an 8x8-inch square baking pan with a 6-inch strip of parchment paper and a light coating of cooking spray on the bottom and sides of the pan.
+STEP 1: Heat the oven to 350°F. Line an 8x8-inch square baking pan with a 6-inch strip of parchment paper and a light coating of cooking spray on the bottom and sides of the square pan.

 STEP 2: Heat the butter in a small saucepan over medium heat just until melted.
 Add the chopped chocolate and stir until fully melted and smooth.
 Set aside to cool slightly.